T. B. Simon Power Plant

 The T.B.
-Simon Power Plant is a multi-fuel cogeneration facility located on the campus of Michigan State University in East Lansing, Michigan.
-The Simon Power Plant is the principal provider of electricity and district heating to the 45,000-student main campus.
+Simon Power Plant is a multi-fuel cogeneration facility located on the campus of Michigan State University in East Lansing, Michigan, United States.
+The Simon Power Plant is the principal provider of electricity and district heating to the 50,000-student main campus.

 Pressurized steam is distributed throughout the campus through an extensive network of tunnels to provide both heating and cooling to approximately 500 instructional, research, and residential buildings located on more than 5000 acre.
 Electrical power is distributed through the same tunnels, making the campus relatively immune from outages due to weather.

 The primary fuel for T. B. Simon is natural gas.
-Simon's east smokestack identifies its operator with the letters M S U in white brick.
+Simon's east smokestack identifies its operator with the letters "MSU" in white brick.

 History

 The first electric lights on the campus were powered by a dam on the Grand River, five miles away.
-The dam was succeeded by a generator fitted at the recently-built Boiler House in 1894.
+The dam was succeeded by a generator fitted at the recently built Boiler House in 1894.